 Description of the Project:

-Developing sustainable water services that rely on boreholes is a highly skilled endeavour.
+Developing sustainable water services that rely on boreholes is a highly skilled endevour.
 To be effective, UNICEF needs to ensure that its partners manage contracts, site boreholes and drill in a professional manner, ideally in the context of an a supporting enabling environment.
 In many countries, appropriate policies, regulation and capacity to oversee implementation are inappropriate.
 The previous collaboration between UNICEF, Skat Foundation and WaterAid culminated in the publication of a Guidance Note on Professional Water Well Drilling in 2016.
 The publication consolidates over a decade of experiences and publications into an easy-to-use manual for UNICEF staff and partners.
 This project takes the multi-year collaboration between UNICEF, Skat and others forward with:

 - Online training course on Professional Water Well Drilling Management in collaboration with Cap-Net;

 - Technical assistance to strengthen initiatives that develop capacity for professional drilling in Angola, Burkina Faso and Zambia;

 - Sharing experiences between countries on drilling professionalisation and finalisation of a Toolkit on the Planning, Contracting and Management of Borehole Drilling;

 - Development of a strategic paper/guidance for UNICEF on no-one left behind in accessing drinking water supplies.